wp-plugins/subscriptiondna/readme.txt

 * Create a member menu or use an optional widget based menu
 * Protect any Page / Post / Post Category access from unauthorized member access
 * Limit secure post summary length
+* The Subscription DNA administrative console is accessed outside of Wordpress.

 = Customize: =
 * Layout aesthetic or API connection customizations can be made to the code as needed